The COVID-19 pandemic has brought to light difficult lessons and challenges for many businesses:

 Whether your response is to cast Runes, consult I Ching or retreat to a hardened bunker, your business must be ready to adapt.
 One strategy many enterprises are implementing is decentralisation – not having all your eggs in one basket.

 Digital transformation doesn’t need to be daunting, it can be achieved in small steps.
-If you’re looking to optimise your business operations, register for your SD-WAN webinar to find out how.
+If you’re looking to optimise your business operations, watch our ‚Worry-free IT with SD-WAN‘ on-demand webinar to find out how.

 Surely, the cloud is the solution?

 Many minds have focused on ‘the cloud’ as the solution.
 Of course that is still a single ‘basket’, which comes with its own limitations.
 I’ll let you in on a secret: it isn’t actually a cloud.
 It’s based in physical data centres with physical vulnerabilities.
 It can also be more expensive for businesses running processes 24/7.
 Not all applications work well with increased latency from traffic passing back and forth over long distances.